Aliases for ALDH3A1 Gene

 GeneCards Summary for ALDH3A1 Gene

-ALDH3A1 (Aldehyde Dehydrogenase 3 Family, Member A1) is a Protein Coding gene.
-Diseases associated with ALDH3A1 include sjogren-larsson syndrome and hepatocellular carcinoma.
-Among its related pathways are AhR pathway (WikiPathways) and Metabolism.
-GO annotations related to this gene include aldehyde dehydrogenase (NAD) activity and 3-chloroallyl aldehyde dehydrogenase activity.
-An important paralog of this gene is ALDH3B2.
+ALDH3A1 (Aldehyde Dehydrogenase 3 Family Member A1) is a Protein Coding gene.
+Diseases associated with ALDH3A1 include Conjunctival Degeneration and Paranoid Schizophrenia.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cyclophosphamide Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
+An important paralog of this gene is ALDH3A2.

-ALDHs play a major role in the detoxification of alcohol-derived acetaldehyde.
-They are involved in the metabolism of corticosteroids, biogenic amines, neurotransmitters, and lipid peroxidation.
-This protein preferentially oxidizes aromatic aldehyde substrates.
-It may play a role in the oxidation of toxic aldehydes
+ALDHs play a major role in the detoxification of alcohol-derived acetaldehyde (Probable).
+They are involved in the metabolism of corticosteroids, biogenic amines, neurotransmitters, and lipid peroxidation (Probable).
+Oxidizes medium and long chain aldehydes into non-toxic fatty acids (PubMed:1737758).
+Preferentially oxidizes aromatic aldehyde substrates (PubMed:1737758).
+Comprises about 50 percent of corneal epithelial soluble proteins (By similarity).
+May play a role in preventing corneal damage caused by ultraviolet light (By similarity).